-In May 2019, supported by the Metro Tunnel Creative Program, Open House Melbourne launched a new bi-monthly podcast series that asks big questions about the future of our city, with a special focus on built and natural environments and the people who shape them.
+In May 2019, supported by the Metro Tunnel Creative Program, Open House Melbourne launched a podcast called This is Public.
+It asked big questions about the future of our city, with a focus on built and natural environments and the people who shape them.

-The first episode of This is Public documented Open House Melbourne’s special Waterfront program for Melbourne Design Week 2019 and includes an interview by Paul Thomas from Rail Projects Victoria explains how the Metro Tunnel Project navigates complex tunnelling under the Yarra.
+The first episode of This is Public documented Open House Melbourne’s special Waterfront program for Melbourne Design Week 2019, and included an interview by Paul Thomas from Rail Projects Victoria explaining how the Metro Tunnel Project will navigate complex tunnelling under the Yarra.

-DISRUPT was a storytelling project and exhibition to map the stories of Melbourne.
-It was a living artwork made possible by a series of creative writing workshops, and an ongoing collaboration between RMIT, STREAT and creative map maker Alex Hotchin.
-During the period of Melbourne Knowledge Week, passers-by saw the story map unfold with the contribution of story litter, an archive of found texts spotted and collected from our streets by STREAT, a social enterprise dedicated to helping homeless and disadvantaged young people.
+DISRUPT, by Alex Hotchin, RMIT University and STREAT, was a storytelling project and exhibition which mapped the stories of Melbourne.
+It was an ongoing collaboration and a living artwork, made possible by a series of creative writing workshops in 2019.
+During Melbourne Knowledge Week, passers-by could watch the story map unfold with 'story litter' – an archive of found texts, spotted and collected from city streets by STREAT, a social enterprise dedicated to helping homeless and disadvantaged young people.

 Melbourne Knowledge Week is a City of Melbourne initiative encouraging people to explore ideas and take action about our future through seven days of talks, workshops, performances and celebrations.